The History and Philosophy of Wing Chun Kung Fu

 student of Sifu Rick Spain, WWCKFA.

 Disclaimer: Since this essay was written, my instructor parted company with the WWCKFA.
 Also, vast amounts of new historical information on Wing Chun have come to light.
-What is presented here is both the WWCKFA party line, best not swallowed uncritically, and based on rather less information than is available in 2006.
+What is presented here is both the WWCKFA party line, best not swallowed uncritically, and based on rather less information than was available in 2006.
 I'm not interested in arguing about its veracity or otherwise.

 In the Beginning...